-- 6.2 In the public consultations carried out in 2013 and 2014, comments included: "Keep Blackwell a village, leave green fields alone" and "Enjoy living in such a green and leafy area".
-The most "liked" aspects of living in the area included "green fields, rural aspect, Lickey Hills, woodland, open spaces and countryside". - 6.3 The value local residents place on the natural environment of the neighbourhood area was also evident in the Issues and Options consultation when comments included "landscape is a valuable asset, which if lost cannot be replaced", "the protection of woodland seems especially important" and "retain open landscape for recreation, exercise and for local wildlife". - 6.4 The Policies in this section seek to protect and enhance the natural environment in terms of geology, landscape character and wildlife, and aim to ensure that new development is designed and sited sensitively to ensure that change is successfully accommodated. - 6.5 The landscape character of the rural area is described in terms of landscape types in the Worcestershire Landscape Character Assessment Supplementary Guidance 20126 and includes:
+- 6.3 The value local residents place on the natural environment of the neighbourhood area was also evident in the Issues and Options consultation when comments included "landscape is a valuable asset, which if lost cannot be replaced", "the protection of woodland seems especially important" and "retain open landscape for recreation, exercise and for local wildlife". - 6.4 The Policies in this section seek to protect and enhance the natural environment in terms of geology, landscape character and wildlife, and aim to ensure that new development is designed and sited sensitively to ensure that change is successfully accommodated. - 6.5 The landscape character of the rural area is described in terms of landscape types in the Worcestershire Landscape Character Assessment Supplementary Guidance 2012 and includes: